-We have audited the accompanying component unit financial statements of the business-type activities of the Greater Ouachita Port Commission, as of and for the year ended December 31, 2009, as listed in the table of contents.
+We have audited the accompanying financial statements of the businesstype activities of the Greater Ouachita Port Commission, which collectively comprise the Port's basic financial statements, as of and for the year ended December 31, 2010, as listed in the table of contents.
 These financial statements are the responsibility of the Commission's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.